 Bankruptcy and Credit

 People are often reluctant to file for bankruptcy because they are fearful of the impact this will have on their credit rating.
 While everyone’s situation is different, filing for bankruptcy may, in the long run, have a positive effect on your credit rating.
-At Rauf & Smith, we can help you rebuild your credit and give you the tools to use it responsibly.

 Your Credit Rating Will Make It Through Bankruptcy